-Public Safety & Community Programs: Central to our budget are the public safety & community programs that touch the lives of our citizens every day.
+Public Safety & Community Programs: Central to our budget are the public safety and community programs that touch the lives of our citizens every day.
 From recreational services to educational initiatives, we have allocated funds that will enrich our community's social fabric and provide safety support services where it is most needed.

-For the Fiscal Year 2024/2025, we have the largest proposed all funds expenditure budget in the City's history of \$319 million, which includes \$86.3 million budgeted General Fund, \$36.6 million budgeted for the City's GTrans Fund, \$82.1 million budget for the City's Special Revenue funds, \$17.3 million in Internal Service Funds, \$19.8 million in Debt Service Funds, \$5.5 million in Sewer Fund, and \$71.5 million in Capital Improvement Program budget.
+The proposed amended budget for Fiscal Year 2025/2026 has the largest proposed all funds expenditure budget in the City's history of \$320.4 million, which includes \$87.3 million budgeted General Fund, \$45.2 million budgeted for the City's GTrans Enterprise Fund, \$78.5 million budget for the City's Special Revenue funds, \$19.1 million in Internal Service Funds, \$15.2 million in Debt Service Funds, \$6.9 million in Sewer Fund, and \$68.1 million in Capital Improvement Program budget.